It can be quite confusing for people who are new to all the new inputs and outputs, knowing all the new devices and methods out there.

-In case your TV monitor needs an RCA for its audio, i.e., only the red and white, then you have to get an affordable 3.5mm audio port to the RCA device converter.
+In case your TV monitor needs an RCA for its audio, i.e., only the red and white, you have to get an affordable 3.5mm audio port to the RCA device converter.

 CHAPTER 3: VGA to HDMI Converter

 This process occurs without any obvious breaks or input, so all you have to do is connect the devices.
-While the conversions between the two different signals are happening between the device and converter, the video images are simultaneously being fit according to size and format for your display monitor.
+While the conversions between the two different signals are happening between the device and converter, the video images simultaneously fit according to size and format for your display monitor.